shaanappel/generative-hyphae-3d/README.md

 ### Creation and Inspiration

-This algorithm was created by Shaan Appel with support from Shivam Parikh and Hatim Khan for CS 194-028 (Computational Design and Fabrication) during Spring 2018.
+This algorithm was created by Shaan Appel with support from Shivam Parikh and Hatim Khan for [CS 194-028 (Computational Design and Fabrication)](https://people.eecs.berkeley.edu/~jrb/cs194-028/sp18/), taught by Jonathan Bachrach during Spring 2018 at UC Berkeley.
 Much of the inspiration for creating this algorithm is from the [Inconvergent Blog](http://inconvergent.net/generative/) by Anders Hoff.

 ### Results